 Vague risk statements lead to poor risk response planning.
-When organizations or project teams fail to respond to significant risks (i.e., threats and opportunities), these groups fail to achieve their goals and reach their potential.
+When project teams fail to respond to significant risks, these groups fail to achieve their goals and reach their potential.
 Risk management starts with identifying risks and writing clear risk statements.

-Why do people define risks poorly?
+Why do people write poor risk statements?
 I am convinced that most people simply don’t know how.
-Allow me to share some simple tips that can improve your ability to write clear risk statements.
+Allow me to share some simple tips.

 When I ask someone to identify a risk, individuals often respond with something like “there is a conflict between two executive sponsors” or “the estimates are incorrect” or “we are experiencing system outages.”
 But these are facts or conditions that are true, not statements of uncertainty.
 In other words, these are causes that give rise to uncertain events or conditions.